-TECHNOLOGY AND INNOVATION
+TECHNOLOGY & INNOVATION -

-Science, Technology, Engineering and Math in SURINAME
+Science, Tech, Engineering and Math

 "The FGC games are not only a competition, but also to empower and build collaboration and friendship among young STEM interested minds in more than 150 countries across the globe.
-Being part of this network and having access to this rich resource is important for Suriname, if we also want to contribute with the talent we have and enable our young people to make use of this global platform to emerge as STEM and Innovation future leaders.'' - Ashna Mahepal (CEO Foundation YHS)
+Being part of this network and having access to this rich resource is important for Suriname, if we also want to contribute with the talent we have and enable our young people to make use of this global platform to emerge as STEM and Innovation future leaders.'' - Ashna Mahepal (CEO Foundation YHS

 The story behind Suriname and FIRST GLOBAL